-Calvin, Aaron and Ashely live in the western suburbs of Philadelphia (Eagles and Sixers fans), and their hope with Student Farmers is to build a growing national network of high school and college students who embrace the Future of Food, with year-round planting for healthy minds, bodies, and environmental stewardship.
+Calvin, Ashely, Aaron, and Channing live in the western suburbs of Philadelphia, and their hope with Student Farmers is to build a growing national network of high school and college students who embrace the Future of Food, with year-round planting for healthy minds, bodies, and environmental stewardship.
 As of Fall 2022, Ashely is a freshman at the University of Pennsylvania and Calvin, Aaron, and Channing are juniors at Episcopal Academy.

 Contact Us to learn more about how to get involved.